amitdubey8888/test-two/README.md

 # Ionic App Test

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a hybrid app projects .

 ## How to use this template